If you’ve got a short story idea but don’t know how to put it together in one literary piece, this article can help you get started.

 Below we’ll offer some essential tips on how to write a short story outline.

-We’ll also examine why an outline is so helpful for crafting a story that engages and immerses a reader.
+We’ll also examine why an outline is so helpful for crafting stories that engage and hook readers.

-First, let’s develop a better understanding of the short story outline.
+First, let’s develop a better understanding of a good short story outline and later on discuss the outlining process.

 What is a story outline?